Environment Configuration

 - Agor re-evaluates

-variant + template_overridesand overwrites the worktree snapshot.
+variant + template_overridesand overwrites the branch snapshot.

 If the snapshot has unsaved manual edits (admins only — members can’t make them), Render prompts a confirm: “Rendering will discard your local edits.
 Continue?”